Bruno the Great

-Biography
+Life

-Bruno was the youngest son of Henry the Fowler and his second wife Matilda.
+Bruno was the youngest son of King Henry the Fowler and Matilda of Ringelheim.
 While he was still a child, it was decided that he should pursue a clerical career.
 In the early 940s he was educated in Trier by the leading scholar, Israel the Grammarian.
 In 951, Otto appointed Bruno as his archchaplain.

 Bruno soon received further advancement.
-In 953, the Archbishopric of Cologne fell vacant just when Conrad the Red, Duke of Lotharingia and Otto's son-in-law, had joined a rebellion against Otto.
+In 953, the Archbishopric of Cologne fell vacant just when Duke Conrad the Red of Lotharingia, Otto's son-in-law, had joined a rebellion against Otto.
 By appointing Bruno to the vacant position, Otto provided himself with a powerful ally against Conrad (much of Lotharingia fell under the archdiocese of Cologne) just when he needed one most.
 By the next year, the rebellion had collapsed.
-Otto deposed Conrad as Duke of Lotharingia and appointed Bruno in his place.
+Otto deposed Conrad as duke of Lotharingia and appointed Bruno in his place.

 Bruno was to be almost the last duke of the whole of Lotharingia: in 959 two local nobles, Godfrey and Frederick, were appointed as margraves of Lower Lotharingia and Upper Lotharingia respectively.
 Both margraves were recognised as dukes after Bruno's death.
-The two duchies were reunited between 1033 and 1044 under Gothelo I, Duke of Lotharingia.
+The two duchies were reunited between 1033 and 1044 under Gothelo.

-The combined positions of archbishop and duke — or archduke, as his biographer Ruotger called him — made Bruno the most powerful man after Otto not just in Germany but also beyond its borders.
-After the deaths of Louis IV of West Francia in 954 and Hugh the Great, his most powerful feudatory, in 956, Bruno, as brother-in-law to both of them and maternal uncle to their heirs Lothair, the new king, and Hugh Capet, acted as regent of west Francia.
+The combined positions of archbishop and duke — or archduke, as his biographer Ruotger called him — made Bruno the most powerful man after Otto, not just in Germany but also beyond its borders.
+After the deaths of Louis IV of France in 954 and Hugh the Great, his most powerful feudatory, in 956, Bruno, as brother-in-law to both of them and maternal uncle to their heirs Lothair, the new king, and Hugh Capet, acted as regent of west Francia.

 From 962 onwards, Bruno was also appointed as Otto's regent in Germany while Otto was absent in Italy.
 Bruno died in Reims in 965 and was buried in the monastery of St Pantaleon, which he had founded, just outside Cologne.